 Another effective technique for increasing your email open rates is to create a sense of urgency.
 You need to make the recipients feel they absolutely must open your email this very second.
 Entice them.
 Excite them.
 Thrill them.

 Examples of this type of email subject line would be:

 Test with A/B Testing

-The only way you can know whether your subject line works, is by testing it.
+The only way you can know whether your subject line works is by testing it.
 A/B testing is a good way of analyzing which subject line works better.
-You should use this on most of your content, and your email subject is no different.
+Also, you should use this on most of your content, and your email subject is no different.

 For Adventurous Marketers